FAQs

 What should exercise over 50 include?

-Exercise over 50 should include aerobic activity, strengthening, balance work, and mobility training.
-This combination supports heart health, muscle mass, bone strength, joint function, and day-to-day confidence better than relying on only walking or only stretching.
+Exercise over 50 should include aerobic activity, strengthening, balance work, mobility training and regular light movement through the day.
+This mix supports heart health, muscle mass, bone strength, joint function and confidence better than relying on walking or stretching alone.

-A balanced routine often works best.
-That may include brisk walking, cycling, swimming, or light cardio on most days, plus strength training two or more times each week.
-If balance feels less reliable, targeted classes such as our Balance and Falls Prevention Class can be especially valuable.
+A balanced routine may include brisk walking, cycling, swimming or light cardio on most days, plus strength training two or more times each week.
+If balance feels less reliable, targeted options such as our Balance and Falls Prevention Class or fall prevention exercise can be valuable.

 If you feel unfit or low on stamina